mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 <!-- Bring out detail from the study to this section.
  - the media literacy practices of transfer between tools - similar to other studies - see guided participation studies -->
 <!-- Tensions compared to other more walled garden approaches - see below in tensions / move to make code. -->

+#### Rapid prototyping

+As per Te and Da - example in previous chapter where the preview window replaced paper prototyping, rapids shifts between code and game are optimal and build a particular fluidity of practice

+ - Well suited to build a repeated design practice.
+ - Especially with starting documents,
+ - Small changes had big effects.
+ - Variable changes needed immediate testing.

+While the design suits repeated design practice as illustrated by the example above, not all pairs or individuals interacted with GDP in such a neat way.

+A later discussion section in this chapter illustrates a more complex interaction with design stages.

 ### Narratives and graphics drawing on home funds of knowledge